Profile: Billy Graham

 - "My Answer"—a syndicated column begun in 1952, carried by newspapers nationally and internationally

-- Decision magazine—the official publication of the Billy Graham Evangelistic Association and one of the largest religious periodicals in the world with a circulation of more than 450,000
+- Decision magazine—the official publication of the Billy Graham Evangelistic Association and one of the largest religious periodicals in the world with a circulation of some 450,000

 - World Wide Pictures—produced and distributed more than 125 Christian films

 Billy Graham believes strongly in the power of the written word and has authored 34 books.
 Many of them became best sellers, including his memoirs, Just As I Am (Harper Collins, 1997), which hit three top best-seller lists in the same week and remained on The New York Times best-seller list for 18 weeks.

 Among his numerous awards and honors, Graham received the Congressional Gold Medal (the highest honor Congress can bestow on a private citizen) in 1996, the Presidential Medal of Freedom (America's highest civilian honor) in 1983, the Templeton Foundation Prize for Progress in Religion in 1982, and a citation from the George Washington Carver Memorial Institute for his contributions to race relations in 1964.
 Billy Graham has also been regularly listed by the Gallup organization as one of the "Ten Most Admired Men in the World" (a record 61 times—including 55 consecutively—more than any other individual in history) and appeared on the covers of Time, Newsweek, Life, U.S. News and World Report, Parade, and numerous other magazines.